erikenbody/markdown-cv/index.md

 ### Travel Grants

-`2023` DeLill Nasser Travel Award for Professional Development in Genetics, $1000
+`2024` American Ornithological Society Student Travel Award

-`2022` Society for the Molecular Biologgy adn Evolution, $3,500
+`2022` Society for the Molecular Biologgy and Evolution, $3,500

 `2018` Society for the Study of Evolution Travel Award, $500